-In this paper, we approach the problem from a different direction.
+In this paper, which develops from its first introduction as an essay \cite{CoopDupreEssay}, we approach the problem from a different direction.
 The most reliable identification that we can make with energy for a system that includes the contribution from gravity within the framework of general relativity, stems not from local measure but rather global measure.
-Tolman \cite{Tolman} was able to show that the total energy of an isolated stationary (i.e. having no explicit dependence on time) distribution of matter could be expressed as \eqnn{Eq1}{ E=\frac{c^4}{4{\pi}G}\int{R_0^0}\sqrt{-g}d^3x } where $g$ is the determinant of the four-dimensional spacetime metric and $R_0^0$ is the mixed time-time component of the Ricci tensor.
-(Naturally the coordinate system that is chosen for the derivation is one for which the system shows no explicit time dependence.)
+Tolman \cite{Tolman} was able to show that the total energy of an isolated stationary (i.e. having no explicit dependence on time) distribution of matter could be expressed as \eqnn{Eq1}{ E=\frac{1}{4{\pi}}\int{R_0^0}\sqrt{-g}d^3x } where $g$, as above, is the determinant of the four-dimensional spacetime metric and $R_0^0$ is the mixed time-time component of the Ricci tensor.
+(Naturally the coordinate system that is chosen for the derivation is one for which the system shows no explicit time-dependence.)
 Its measure as the correct total energy is secured by its connection with the coefficient of the $1/r$ term in the asymptotic form of the $g_{00}$ component of the metric tensor.
 There is no ambiguity about this measure of total energy.
-Through the use of the Einstein field equations it is more often expressed in terms of the components of the energy-momentum tensor as \eqnn{Eq2}{ E=\int\left(T_0^0-T_1^1-T_2^2-T_3^3\right)\sqrt{-g}d^3x. } Tolman used the pseudotensor to achieve this result and a more elegant approach that did not rely upon the pseudotensor was later applied in \cite{LL} which produced the same answer.
+Through the use of the Einstein field equations, this energy is most often expressed in terms of the components of the energy-momentum tensor as \eqnn{Eq2}{ E=\int\left(T_0^0-T_1^1-T_2^2-T_3^3\right)\sqrt{-g}d^3x, } although its less-familiar form in (\ref{Eq1}) is of particular interest for us here.
+Tolman used the pseudotensor to achieve this result and a more elegant approach that did not rely upon the pseudotensor was later applied in \cite{LL} which produced the same answer.

-An immediate point to note is that for either expression (\ref{Eq1}) or (\ref{Eq2}), while the square root of the metric determinant is for the complete four-dimensional spacetime metric, the integral is over the three-space coordinate volume $d^3x$.
-The integral would be one over the desired proper volume if $d^3x$ were replaced by $d^4x$ to connect properly with $\sqrt{-g}$.
+An immediate point to note is that for either expression (\ref{Eq1}) or (\ref{Eq2}), while the imbedded square root of the metric determinant is for the complete four-dimensional spacetime metric, the integral is over the three-space coordinate volume $d^3x$, an unnatural juxtaposition of elements.
+The integral would be one over the logically preferred proper volume if $d^3x$ were replaced by $d^4x$ to connect properly with $\sqrt{-g}$.